rgrannell1/needy/README.md

 needy
 ======

+## Note

+Needy is not being actively developed.
+It was designed for use in my larger programming libraries, but it is too inefficient for that purpose.

 needy is a small utility library designed to make testing function inputs less difficult.
 R is a dynamically typed language, but larger projects need input checking for scalabity.